Shivam-Gole/Freshers-bootcamp-2024/Mesh-Software/Mesh.md

   * Test Case: Attempt to access a feature from the online store.
   * Expected : The feature is accessible and can be retrieved without any issues.

-3. Search Functionality:
-  * Test Case: Perform a search for a feature by name or keyword.
-  * Expected : The search returns relevant results matching the search criteria.

-4. Real-time Updates:
+3. Real-time Updates:
   * Test Case: Modify an existing feature and verify its status in the online store.
   * Expected : The changes to the feature are immediately reflected in the online store without delay.

-5. Scalability:
+4. Scalability:
   * Test Case: Simulate a large number of concurrent access requests to the online store.
   * Expected : The online store handles the increased load efficiently without performance degradation.